University of Richmond

 Has the alumni network helped you find internships or jobs?

 I think the alumni network is really helpful but for me personally, I ended up finding my internship this summer through connections from home.
 I have used the network for networking purposes and have gotten a couple of interviews from them, but not any internships specifically.

 To what extent have you used the career office?
 How helpful were they?

 The University of Richmond makes it mandatory for you to have a resume and cover letter submitted and reviewed by career services.
 I think that’s really helpful because whether you want to get an internship or not your sophomore year, you always have your basic cover letter and resume.
 I think they can be pushy at times for you to do minuscule tasks, but they are always there when you need advice.

 Have you learned any computer programs or computer languages that will be helpful professionally?

 I’ve learned both Excel and Access which will be really helpful for any finance internship I’ll end up having.

 Advice for Prospective Freshmen

-What is something you wish you knew about Richmond before you entered as a freshman?
+What is something you wish you knew about Richmond before entering as a freshman?